-Types of Parties
+Types of Events

 Advertising Policies can be found in the ASHMC Social Committee’s “Party Planning Packet” and should be strictly followed.

-Parties Where Alcohol is Served
+Events Where Alcohol is Served